-ASTM E645-13.
+ASTM E645-18.
 Standard Practice for Evaluation of Microbicides Used in Cooling Water Systems.

 In the test, microbicides are evaluated against water or sediment microbes, under conditions that simulate a cooling water system.
 For this, the microbicides, in the concentration/s chosen by the manufacturer, are faced with cooling water or sediment suspension.
-The contact time must be chosen by the manufacturer, but the standard indicates that a time of 3 ± 1 hour and 24 ± 0.25 hours must be included as mandatory.
+The contact time must be chosen by the manufacturer, but the standard indicates that a time of 3 ± 1 hour and 24 ± 0.25 hours must be included.
 The contact temperature is recommended to be ± 5ºC the temperature in the drain, when the water/sediment sample was taken to perform the test.
+When test is carried out using synthetic cooling water and known microorganisms are added as inoculum, the client must choose the test temperature attempting to simulate actual conditions of use.
+According to the ASTM E645 standard, the volume of the microbiocide stock solution added should not exceed 1% of the total volume.
 After the chosen contact time, the number of microbes (aerobic bacteria, anaerobic bacteria, fungi or algae) is determined and compared with the values at the beginning (basal) of the test not exposed to the product.

-The manufacturer must decide the conditions in which he wishes the evaluation to be carried out (water or sediments), the concentration used of the product, the contact time if it is different from the obligatory ones according to the guideline, and the temperature during the contact if it is different to the one existing in the refrigeration system from which the matrix was taken for the test (water or sediment).
+The manufacturer must decide the conditions in which he wishes the evaluation to be carried out (water or sediments), real or simulated cooling water, the concentration used of the product, the contact time/s, and the test temperature, the one measured in the refrigeration system from which the matrix was taken for the test (water or sediment) or other indicated by the client, if synthetic colling water is used.

 The minimum bactericidal concentration to consider the product effective will depend on the manufacturer's requirements or the requirements for its registration.
 In most cases 90% death (1 log reduction), is the minimum level considered acceptable to show effectiveness of a microbicide.